How to Boost the Reach of Your Online Publication Using Social: 7 Tips!

 You’ve invested time and effort in creating your publication.
 You’ve thought about what interests your readers and how to present things in a visually attractive way.
 After all that hard work, it would be a shame to share your content just once via a newsletter, social media or your website.
-These seven tips enable you to boost your reach and breathe new life into your existing content.
+These seven tips enable you to boost your reach using social and breathe new life into your existing content.

 1. Share individual pages from your publication

 Your online publication consists of several pages.
 Usually, the magazine is shared in its entirety using social media.
 I often suggest sharing a magazine in layers.
 Think of it as a trilogy, an approach that gives you several opportunities to engage your audience.
 Share the whole magazine first, and follow this up by sharing two more articles you believe to be especially important.

 Analyzing your publication gives you a clear idea of which article was the most read, so you can be certain which page captured your audience’s attention.
 Share it!
 Consider a social media post in the following style: Have you read our latest issue yet?
 “The importance of winter tires” was our most-read article.